 Where EHMA will deliver

-EHMA is coordinator of the BeWell Project and leads on the development of the skills strategy on the digital and green upskilling and reskilling of the health and care workforce.
-The aim of the strategy is to advocate lifelong learning and continuing professional development as key elements to raise awareness about the advantages of the uptake of digital and green upskilling and reskilling and calls upon policy makers to integrate the health and care workforce’s needs into the design and implementation of policies at local, regional, national, and ultimately at European level.
+As the coordinator of the BeWell Project, EHMA leads the development of a skills strategy focused on digital and green upskilling and reskilling for the health and care workforce.
+The strategy promotes lifelong learning and continuous professional development, highlighting the benefits of digital and green skill adoption.
+It also calls on policymakers to integrate workforce needs into policy design and implementation at local, regional, national, and European levels.

 How to get involved: